 But if you’re in the enviable position of having cracked the hardware/application separation challenge, then you’ll be able to pursue a highly optimised nine-to-18 month refresh cycle that could potentially generate significant bottom-line savings.

 That’s not such a crazy concept, considering that in that time frame a new generation of IT kit will have emerged that’s capable of ‘doing’ twice as much as the previous generation.
 So, within three years, your infrastructure could be doing the same job using just one-fourth of the kit/space required today.

-At Ark, you only buy the infrastructure you need – an approach that works to the advantage of many of our customers.
-And, unlike many datacentres, which are designed to meet a 25 year vision, ours are designed to adapt to compute demand on a moment-by-moment basis.
+At Ark, you only pay for the infrastructure you need – an approach that works to the advantage of many of our customers.
+And, unlike many datacentres, which are designed to meet a 25-year vision, ours are designed to adapt to compute demand on a moment-by-moment basis.